Cyb3r-Jak3/MetaStalk/README.md

 #i.e. metastalk ./ExamplePhotos/
 ```

+### Docker

+There are docker images available to run Metastalk.
+The image only process and opens the webpage.
+It does not offer the option to export the results.

+Images are available from both DockerHub and GitLab.

+- `cyb3rjak3/metastalk:latest`
+- `registry.gitlab.com/cyb3r-jak3/metastalk:latest`

+To run:
+`docker run -it -v $(pwd)/ExamplePhotos:/photo:ro cyb3rjak3/metastalk`

+Wait until the photos have been process then open your browser to localhost:8052

 ## Disclaimer

 This is for educational/proof of concept purposes only.
 What you do with MetaStalk is **your** responsibility.